 A job teaching English online almost seems too good to be true – can you really choose your own schedule, work from your living room, and make over $20 an hour – even if you have no previous teaching experience?
 In other words, are online English teaching jobs legitimate?
-In fact, they are, and as a virtual English teacher, you’ll even have the chance to help people along the way.
-Here’s what you need to know about finding and landing real online teaching jobs.
+In fact, they are, and as a virtual English teacher, you’ll even have the chance to help people improve their lives along the way.
+Here’s what you need to know about finding and landing online teaching jobs you can trust.

 Can you really make money teaching English online?

-Let’s jump right into the question most people have about teaching English online – what is the earning potential for online tutors?
-How much can you expect to make?
-The average hourly rate of pay for an online English teacher working for a company is between $12 and $25, and it’s also possible to make much more.
-How much you can make depends on factors like the type of job you choose, the company you work with, and the qualifications you bring to the table as a competitive candidate.
+Let’s answer the question most people have – what are teaching English online salaries – how much can I make?
+The average hourly rate of pay for an online English teacher working for a company is between $14 and $25, and it’s also possible to make much more.
+Where you fall on this range depends on factors like the type of job you choose, the company you work with, and the qualifications you bring to the table as a competitive candidate.

 What qualifications do legitimate online English teaching jobs require?